ICarryTheDustOfAJourney/Autosave-Render/readme.md

 When activated, every &lt;F12> will save the .blend-file of that moment in a unique, dynamically created directory, optionally together with the render image in a separate .png file after the rendering finished.

-This add-on creates new sub-directories named YYMMDD-hhmmss in a base-directroy of your choice.
+This add-on creates new sub-directories named YYMMDD-hhmmss in a base-directory of your choice.
 YYMMDD-hhmmss is the timestamp when the renderprocess was started.

 It provides an easy way to document progress over time and to jump back to an old state, if required.